-- 4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
-Randomly select 5 deposit sites (or all deposit sites if less than 5). - The entity has one physical office location where deposits are prepared and reconciled. - 5.
-For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e. 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees that are responsible for cash collections do not share cash drawers/registers.
-No exceptions noted. - b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g. pre-numbered receipts) to the deposit. - No exceptions noted. - c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
+4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.

+Randomly select 5 deposit sites (or all deposit sites if less than 5).

+The entity has one physical office location where deposits are prepared and reconciled.

+- 5. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
+Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if there are no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees responsible for cash collections do not share cash drawers/registers.

+Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.

+c) Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.

-d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation.
+d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.

 6. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe that the bond or insurance policy for theft was enforced during the fiscal period.
+Observe that the bond or insurance policy for theft was in force during the fiscal period.

-- 7. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered. - In lieu of pre-numbering receipts, all receipts are recorded onto a daily receipt listing that is reconciled to the validated deposit slip in order to ensure the completeness of deposits. - b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - No exceptions noted. - c) Trace the deposit slip total to the actual deposit per the bank statement. - No exceptions noted. - d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - Per the entity's cash receipts policy, deposits are to be made within one week (5 business days) of receipt.
-No exceptions to policy noted. - e) Trace the actual deposit per the bank statement to the general ledger. - No exceptions noted.
+- 7. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliation procedure #3 (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered.

+b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.

+c) Trace the deposit slip total to the actual deposit per the bank statement.

+d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer).

+e) Trace the actual deposit per the bank statement to the general ledger.